packfire-archived/packfire-framework/readme.md

 Packfire comes under the long and difficult experiences from the development of web frameworks phpRaise and Samstyle PHP Framework.
 Many of Packfire's components and features are also based on the designs used in ASP.NET, Java and other popular frameworks.

 If you're a fan of anonymous functions and closures, you'll love Packfire.
-In PHP 5.3, you can take advantage of closures to help write your code in simple and expressive syntax.
+In PHP 5.3, you can take advantage of closures and code-chaining to help write your code in simple and expressive syntax.

 ##A word from the Developer